serminndemirci/opencv-image-basics/README.md

 ### Pixel Manipulation
 Pixel values can be directly modified by accessing specific matrix indices.

+In OpenCV, images are stored as NumPy arrays in (height, width, channels) format.
+As I said in the previous part.
+Pixel indexing follows the order img[y, x], not img[x, y].

+Each pixel in a color image contains three values in BGR format (Blue, Green, Red), ranging from 0 to 255.

+Direct pixel manipulation is useful for:
+- Region highlighting
+- Mask creation
+- Noise simulation
+- Data augmentation experiments

+When modifying larger regions, slicing operations such as img[y1:y2, x1:x2] are more efficient than single-pixel updates.

 ---

 ### Image Flipping
 Flipping mirrors the image along a specified axis (horizontal or vertical).

+OpenCV provides the function:

+cv2.flip(img, flipCode)

+Where:
+- flipCode = 0 → Vertical flip
+- flipCode = 1 → Horizontal flip
+- flipCode = -1 → Both axes

+Flipping does not change the image resolution or aspect ratio.
+It only transforms spatial orientation.

+This operation is commonly used for:
+- Data augmentation in deep learning
+- Symmetry analysis
+- Visual transformations

 ---

 ### Grayscale Conversion
 Converts a 3-channel color image into a single-channel intensity image.

+This is done using:

+cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)

+Grayscale conversion is not a simple average of RGB values.
+It uses a weighted transformation based on human visual perception:

+Y = 0.299R + 0.587G + 0.114B

+After conversion, the image shape changes from:
+(height, width, 3)

+to:
+(height, width)

+Grayscale images:
+- Reduce computational cost
+- Simplify feature extraction
+- Are commonly used before edge detection or object detection

 ---

 ### Edge Detection (Canny)
 Detects strong intensity gradients to highlight object boundaries.

+Canny edge detection is applied as:

+cv2.Canny(image, threshold1, threshold2)

+The algorithm consists of multiple stages:
+- Noise reduction (Gaussian blur)
+- Gradient calculation
+- Non-maximum suppression
+- Double thresholding
+- Edge tracking by hysteresis

+Threshold parameters determine edge sensitivity:
+- Lower values detect more edges (including noise)
+- Higher values detect only strong edges

+Canny edge detection is widely used in:
+- Contour detection
+- Shape analysis
+- Object boundary extraction
+- Classical computer vision pipelines